coshinen/blog/_posts/2020/2020-01-04-leetcode-problems-longest-palindromic-substring.md

 >
 > <details>
 > <summary>Hint 1</summary>
-> How can we reuse a previously computed palindrome to compute a larger palindrome?
+> How can we reuse a previously computed palindrome to compute a larger
+> palindrome?
 > </details>
 >
 > <details>
 > <summary>Hint 2</summary>
-> If “aba” is a palindrome, is “xabax” and palindrome?
-Similarly is “xabay” a palindrome?
+> If "aba" is a palindrome, is "xabax" and palindrome?
+Similarly is "xabay" a
+> palindrome?
 > </details>
 >
 > <details>
 > <summary>Hint 3</summary>
 > Complexity based hint:<br>
-> If we use brute-force and check whether for every start and end position a substring is a palindrome we have O(n<sup>2</sup>) start - end pairs and O(n) palindromic checks.
-Can we reduce the time for palindromic checks to O(1) by reusing some previous computation.
+> If we use brute-force and check whether for every start and end position a
+> substring is a palindrome we have O(n<sup>2</sup>) start - end pairs and O(n)
+> palindromic checks.
+Can we reduce the time for palindromic checks to O(1) by
+> reusing some previous computation.
 > </details>

 ## 解决方案